cosmos/cosmos-sdk/CONTRIBUTING.md

 ### Process for reviewing PRs

-All PRs require 2 Reviews before merge.
+All PRs require two Reviews before merge (except docs changes, or variable name-changes which only require one).
 When reviewing PRs please use the following review explanations:

 - `LGTM` without an explicit approval means that the changes look good, but you haven't pulled down the code, run tests locally and thoroughly reviewed it.
 - `Approval` through the GH UI means that you understand the code, documentation/spec is updated in the right places, you have pulled down and tested the code locally.
 In addition:
   - You must also think through anything which ought to be included but is not
   - You must think through whether any added code could be partially combined (DRYed) with existing code
   - You must think through any potential security issues or incentive-compatibility flaws introduced by the changes
+  - Naming must be consistent with conventions and the rest of the codebase
+  - Code must live in a reasonable location, considering dependency structures (e.g. not importing testing modules in production code, or including example code modules in production code).
+  - if you approve of the PR, you are responsible for fixing any of the issues mentioned here and more
 - If you sat down with the PR submitter and did a pairing review please note that in the `Approval`, or your PR comments.
 - If you are only making "surface level" reviews, submit any notes as `Comments` without adding a review.